ToNi3141/Rasterix/design.md

     - `AttributeInterpolator`: Interpolates the triangles attributes like color, textures and depth.
 Also applies the perspective correction to the textures.
     - `PixelPipeline`: Consumes the fragments from the `AttributeInterpolator`, and does the depth test, alpha test, blending and texenv calculations, texture clamping and so on.
     - `TextureBuffer`: Buffer which contains the complete texture.
 One for each TMU.
 They are filled with data from the command parser.
-    - `StreamConcat`: Concatinates the pixel stream with the framebuffer stream.
+    - `StreamConcatFifo`: Concatinates the pixel stream with the framebuffer stream.
 It only forwards a pixel if (enabled) all three framebuffers have read a fragment.
 Otherwise the pipeline stalls here.
     - `PerFragmentPipeline`: Calculates the per fragment operations like color blending and alpha / stencil / depth tests.
     - `FrameBuffer`: Contains the color, depth and stencil buffer.